 It’s hard to break out of a rut.
 For years, Nathan submerged himself into his job at St. Genevieve’s.
 He enjoys teaching, hates faculty meetings, loves his science and has committed himself to the cycle of college life.
 Along the way, he's become resigned to being a gay man in a straight culture, a Jew among Catholics, and single in a world of couples.
 Then the brilliant Isaac Wolf appears in his classroom.
 Isaac’s a few years older than his fellow students, gorgeous, self-composed and Jewish.

-Isaac has his own secrets, which Nathan finds out when he visits the racy new club downtown where the boys who dance out front can be bought in the back room.
-Nathan thinks he’s about to get a lap dance, but behind the beaded curtain, the man on his knees turns out to be Isaac.
-What happens in the club stays there, right?
-Except Nathan's mind isn't the only thing Isaac blows, and Nathan can't stop thinking about that night.
+Isaac has his own secrets, which Nathan finds out at the racy new club downtown where the boys who dance out front can be bought in the back room.
+Nathan thinks he’s about to get a lap dance, but behind the beaded curtain the man on his knees turns out to be Isaac.
+Nathan's mind isn't the only thing Isaac blows.
+Afterward, Nathan can't stop thinking about that night.
 The question is whether Nathan can let himself fall in love with a student, much less someone with Isaac’s checkered past.
 Is it too late for a student to teach his professor the true nature of love and respect?

 This is a revised, author’s edition of the first Tarnished Souls story, originally published in 2012 by Loose Id.